thinkbigthings/seebie/server/README.md

 Recommended way of running this application during development is with "gradle bootRun" after running "vagrant up"

-Recommended way of running this application in production and live testing is with the scripts provided in the bin folder.
+Recommended way of running this application in production and live testing is with the scripts provided in the scripts folder.
 Run bin/app.sh to see all the options.
-You can start with: bin/app.sh start
+You can start with: scripts/app.sh start
-You can stop with:  bin/app.sh stop
+You can stop with:  scripts/app.sh stop

 manually test with curl